-Unless the PHA is required to revise utility allowances retroactively, revised utility allowances will be applied to a family's rent calculations at the first annual reexamination after the allowance is adopted.
+Unless the PHA is required to revise utility allowances retroactively, revised utility allowances will be applied to a family's rent calculations at the first annual as an interim reexamination after the allowance is adopted.

 9-IV.C.
 NOTIFICATION OF NEW TENANT RENT